ARM-software/ethos-n-driver-stack/README.md

     LD_LIBRARY_PATH=<path_to_ethosn_libraries> ./UnitTests
     ```

-3. Running the `ExecuteNetwork` program provided by Arm NN.
+3. Run the `ExecuteNetwork` program provided by Arm NN.
 This program supports the running of TensorFlow Lite models.

-    If you have cross compiled you must copy the following files onto the target platform:
+    If you have cross compiled the driver, you must copy the following files onto the target platform:
     * All `*.so*` files built from Arm NN.
     * `ExecuteNetwork` built from Arm NN in the `tests/` folder.
     * `libEthosNSupport.so` built from the Ethos-N NPU driver inside `<install_directory>/lib/`.